 I want to qualify for OCRWC at Mud Hero.
 Now what?

-All adult Mud Hero events (6K or Ultra 10K) are considered OCR World Championship qualifying events.
+All TIMED adult Mud Hero events (Timed Ultra 10K) is considered OCR World Championship qualifying events.